gouravkhator/alacritty-auto-config/README.md

 **Sorry, but the global/local bin commands are having some issues, I am working on that.
 If you can contribute, it will be of great help to me.
 I accept PRs.**

+For windows users, I have intentionally not added functionality and if you run my package it would show the error : platform not supported.
+In future versions, I would add that part.

 Install the package globally:
 ```sh
 npm install -g alacritty-auto-config